GabrielFurnieles/C-programs/README.md

 # C-programs
-Some programs created in C during my first programming course.
+ These are some programs created in C during my first programming course.